Are you an Australian member?

 To receive payments into your CoinJar, you'll need to share your CoinJar's receiving address for that currency type.
 Your receiving address is an alphanumeric string of characters, which can safely be shared to anyone looking to send that type of digital currency to your CoinJar.

-CoinJar app (iOS)
+CoinJar app (iOS and Android)

 If you wish to view the receiving address for one of your digital currencies, simply: